emmt/Phoenix.jl/README.md

 This interface is detailled there but some short examples are provided in what follows.

-The simplest example of sequential acqisition of `n` images is:
+The simplest example of acquisition of a sequence of `n` images is:

 ```julia
 using Phoenix